 If you are in good general health and have realistic expectations, you are most likely a good candidate for this procedure.

 How is a Blepharoplasty procedure performed?

 Eyelid surgery (blepharoplasty) can be performed on your upper eyelids, lower eyelids, or both.
-Based on a preoperative evaluation of factors such as your underlying facial muscle structure, bone structure, and the symmetry of your eyebrows, Dr. Gruber will decide how much skin, muscle, and/or fat to remove.
+Based on a preoperative evaluation of factors such as your underlying facial muscle structure, bone structure, and the symmetry of your eyebrows, Dr. Su will decide how much skin, muscle, and/or fat to remove.

 In the lower eyelid, the incision will be hidden just below the lower lashes.
 Alternatively, when excess fat is being removed, the incision can be placed inside the lower eyelid (transconjunctival incision).
 A laser may sometimes be used in conjunction with this method to tighten lower eyelid skin.

-Dr. Gruber will then apply sutures or tissue adhesives (glue) to smooth and reconfigure areas around the eyebrows and eyelids.
+Dr. Su will then apply sutures or tissue adhesives (glue) to smooth and reconfigure areas around the eyebrows and eyelids.
 Sutures are invisible to the eye and are commonly self-dissolving.
 In most cases, there is virtually no detectable scar.

 Less tissue is removed in patients with dry eyes to avoid exposing more of the eye to the air, which can cause symptoms to worsen.

 What are my options?